getalp/wikIR/README.md

 ./reproduce.sh COLLECTION_PATH
 ```

+COLLECTION_PATH is the directory where the dataset will be stored

 # Details
   * Our script takes **≈30 minutes** to build the collection on an Intel(R) Xeon(R) CPU E5-2623 v4 @ 2.60GHz
   * **≈ 5.8M queries** are extracted from the english wikipedia dump of 01/03/2019